onsi/gomega/docs/index.md

 - `LowerMaxIsBetter`
 - `HigherMaxIsBetter`

-We can also inspect the statistics of the two algorithms programatically.  `experiment.GetStats` returns a `Stats` object that provides access to the following `Stat`s:
+We can also inspect the statistics of the two algorithms programmatically.  `experiment.GetStats` returns a `Stats` object that provides access to the following `Stat`s:

 - `StatMin` - the data point with the smallest value
 - `StatMax` - the data point with the highest values